Overview

 , Issuer

-and Public Certificate
+, and Public Certificate

+.
 Suppose the endpoint of Casdoor is https://door.casdoor.com

-, which contains an application called app-built-in
+, and it contains an application called app-built-in

 .
 The XML Metadata endpoint will be: